karlpawlowicz/dwelling-service/README.md

 - CORS
 - Database—store cards in DynamoDB or Postgres
 - More tests—unit and e2e
-- Observability—improve the logs sent to CloudWatch
+- Observability—improve logs sent to CloudWatch
 - Preview environments—each branch should have a preview URL (currently only dev and prod environment)

 ## Installation